Mark-Bosco/Clear-Meals/README.md

 ## Next Dev Steps:

-- Integrate user accounts with fatsecret API so that each user gets their own access token
+- Fix login warning message
-- Require email verification
+- Frontend for email verification
+- Delete account
 - Search suggestions
 - Food nutrional view
 - Create a function in SearchScreen to add a selected food to a meal (you'll need to manage meal state, possibly in a context or Redux).